 Print Cover File

-(Typical softbound cover template showing the pink “active” areas and the blue “safety” areas.)
+(Above is a typical softbound cover template showing the pink “active” areas and the blue “safety” areas.)

 Inside printed duplex cover for a softbound book.